zaphosting/docs/docs/dedicated-proxmox.md

 If the link provided is not accessible, this suggests that you have made an configuration during the setup, likely in regards to the network configuration settings.

-### Logging-in to your panel
 Now that you are on the panel you must login.
 You can do this through the username `root` and the password that you set during the installation process.
 Make sure that **Realm** is set to `Linux PAM standard authentication`.

 ![image](https://github.com/zaphosting/docs/assets/42719082/4072c2ac-6f5c-4350-a5df-0635b1f433c0)

 Once logged in, you can ignore the subscription message by pressing the **OK** button to acknowledge it.
 And just like that, you have successfully installed Proxmox VE on your dedicated server and logged in to your panel!

-## Creating your first VM
+## Create your first VM
 This section will provide the basic steps required to create your first Virtual Machine (VM) via your Proxmox panel.
 Head over to `local (panel)` and select the **ISO Images** section.
 Here you can choose to either upload the `.iso` file manually, or have Proxmox fetch it by providing the direct download URL to the ISO file.

 ![image](https://github.com/zaphosting/docs/assets/42719082/8182bd73-690f-434f-8394-5fdca6889a74)